youyinnn/youyinnn.github.io/_posts/The basic grammar of python (EF).md

 ---
-title: The basic grammar of python (EF)
+title: The Basic Grammar Of Python (EF)
 categories:
   - python
   - grammar-p